Including suggestions for use in hilly Sheffield

-In our experience, and in the view of testers and users, the Mid-drive type, although more expensive, is generally more suitable for utility bikes being used in hilly areas.
+In our experience, and in the view of testers and users, the Mid-drive type, although heavier and more expensive, is generally more suitable for utility bikes being used in hilly areas.
 The electric motor drives through the bike’s gears as you pedal.
 This means that with the right gear selected the motor is kept running at its optimum speed.
 This uses the power more effectively and efficiently, particularly on steeper hills.

 Our current e-bikes are the Mid-drive type, and we use them as everyday transport for short, often well-loaded utility journeys to work, the shops, the allotment and for social visits in hilly Sheffield.

 Note that mid-drive motors offer varying degrees of ‘motor drag’ – that is because you are pedalling ‘via’ the motor, and so you are turning the internal cogs and widgets of the engine even when the assistance is switched off.
 Of course this is irrelevant when you are using the power, but it does mean you will find yourself having to make a bit more effort than on an unassisted bike if you are pedalling with the power off, ie over the 15.5mph legal assistance cut-off point, or if you have switched off to extend the range.

 Manufacturers are reducing this resistance with each new iteration of motors, but it is a good idea to try riding any test bike with the power off to see how it feels if you plan to use it like this for any significant period.

 There are two types of hub motor.
 Geared and Gearless.
 The geared hub motor has planetary gears that step down the RPM of the motor to a much slower speed to drive the wheel.

 These can be quite powerful, and may be fine for leisure and commute use around Sheffield.